octotep/dotfiles/README.md

 ### tmux

 Right off the bat, we already have a curveball.
-The prefix is `C-s`.
+The prefix is `C-space`.
 I find this much better than `C-a`, which I use too much in vim to give up.
-In order to use this config, you must have `stty -ixon` set in the shell.
-That frees up the `C-s` and `C-q` keys to do useful things instead of tty flow control.
+I also use the mappings for vim-tmux-navigator in this config.
+If you need <C-l>, you can still use it as <C-space><C-l>.

 This config also takes advantage of the tmux plugin manager.
 Code for initializing it is included in the main install script.